bitmovin/bitmovin-player-react-native/README.md

 ### Setting up a playback configurations

-If you need more option to playback configuration you can add new parameter `playbackConfig`
+If needed, the default player behavior can be configured through the `playbackConfig` key when initialized.

 #### Configuring through code